-Local advisers offer another additional level of support to incoming Participate teachers.
-As experienced Participate teachers, they provide guidance and help new teachers transition to their new communities and teaching positions.
+Local advisers offer another additional level of support to incoming ambassador teachers.
+As experienced ambassador teachers, they provide guidance and help new ambassador teachers transition to their new communities and teaching positions.
 All local advisers serve as mentors to new teachers and share what they learned from their own experiences about how to be a successful cultural ambassador of their country.
 Each year, one local adviser who goes above and beyond for his or her advisees is recognized as Local Adviser of the Year.

-Madonna Ferguson-Henry, a fourth-grade cultural exchange teacher from Jamaica at E. Melvin Honeycutt Elementary School in Fayetteville, North Carolina, took the crown for the 2018-19 school year.
+Madonna Ferguson-Henry, a fourth-grade ambassador teacher from Jamaica at E. Melvin Honeycutt Elementary School in Fayetteville, North Carolina, took the crown for the 2018-19 school year.
 Her inspiration to become a local adviser came from the positive experience she had with her own adviser when she arrived in the US.

 “My adviser was so good when I was preparing to travel to the US, so I wanted to be that person for someone who is coming to a new place,” says Madonna.